Zeturic/bpre-pokerus/README.md

 There is a special in RSE that checks if a Pokémon in your party has Pokérus.
 It's used in the Nurse Joy script.
 This special doesn't normally exist in FR, but it is included in this repo.

-If you don't said this special to be inserted, make sure to set `Special_IsPokerusInParty` to `-1`.
+If you don't want said special to be inserted, make sure to set `Special_IsPokerusInParty` to `-1`.
 If you do want it, set it to an unused special id.
 It's currently set to `0x133`, which is unused by default, but if that doesn't work for you, feel free to change it.

+Curing Pokérus is normally tied to the RTC.
+Basically, it has a "days left" counter and every day, all the Pokémon in the player's party with Pokérus have that counter decremented.
+Because FR has multiple RTCs which aren't mutually compatible and are sometimes buggy, this feature wasn't included here.

+Instead, every 128 steps the player walks has a small chance to decrement the counter.
+If you don't want this (and thus it will never be cured), make sure to set `CHANCE_REDUCE_POKERUS_128_STEPS` to `-1`.
+If you do want it, `CHANCE_REDUCE_POKERUS_128_STEPS` defaults to `5` percent, but feel free to change it.

 #### Building the project itself